rowatt/sitepush/readme.txt

 = Download and install SitePush plugin =

 Download and install SitePush on one version of your site as per normal.

+= Update wp-config.php =

+In most cases you will need to update the wp-config.php file for each site you are pushing to.
+Because you are likely running different versions of sites at different URLs, you need to tell WordPress to override the `WordPress Address` and `Site Address` options.

+To do this, add definitions for the `WP_HOME` and `WP_SITEURL` constants in your wp-config.php file.
+For more information about this please see the [WordPress codex](http://codex.wordpress.org/Editing_wp-config.php#WordPress_address_.28URL.29).

 = Sites config file =
 In addition to configuring SitePush's settings page, you will also need to create and some settings files as described in this and the following sections.
 If at all possible upload these files outside of your web root so they are not accessible from a web browser.
 If that is not possible, make sure the file names end in '.php' and that you include the first line from the sample files.